SOCAP22 Is Back in Person: Join Us at the Impact Movement's Flagship Event

 If you’d like to take advantage of our discounted hotel rates, don’t delay.
 We have a very limited number of rooms and expect them to sell-out soon.

 This is a big reason for our move.
-The Yerba Buena Center for the Arts is walking distance from a BART/Muni station, meaning that you can commute from Oakland and the East Bay, or arrive directly from SFO or Oakland airport using public transportation.
+The Yerba Buena Center for the Arts is walking distance from the Powell BART/Muni station, meaning that you can commute from Oakland and the East Bay, or arrive directly from SFO or Oakland airport using public transportation.

 Cancellation policy and other requirements